-In Your Disaster Kit Include
+In Your Disaster Kit:

-- Current photos and descriptions of your pets
+- Current photos and descriptions of your pets.

 - Food and water for at least three days for each pet.
-Food and water bowls, cat litter and litter box and a manual can opener are also good ideas
+Food and water bowls, cat litter and litter box and a manual can opener are also good ideas.

-- Information on feeding schedules, medical conditions, behavior problems, and the name and number of your veterinarian in case you have to board your pets or place them in foster care
+- Information on feeding schedules, medical conditions, behavior problems, and the name and number of your veterinarian in case you have to board your pets or place them in foster care.

-- Pet beds and toys
+- Pet beds and toys.

-Caring for Birds in an Emergency
+Caring for birds in an emergency

 Birds should be transported in a secure travel cage or carrier.
-In cold weather, wrap a blanket over the carrier and warm up the care before placing birds inside.
+In cold weather, wrap a blanket over the carrier and warm it up before placing birds inside.
 During warm weather, carry a plant mister to mist the birds feathers periodically.
 Do not put water inside the carrier during transportation.
 Provide a few slices of fresh fruit and vegetables with high water content.
 Have a photo for identification and leg bands.
 If the carrier does not have a perch, line it with paper towels and change them frequently.
 Try to keep the carrier in a quiet area.
 Do not let the birds out of the cage or carrier.

 Snakes can be transported in a pillowcase but they must be transferred to a more secure housing when they reach the evacuation site.
 If your snakes require frequent feedings, carry food with you.
 Take a water bowl large enough for soaking as well as a heating pad.
 When transporting lizards, follow the same directions as for birds.